nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

         Note:
             Any Nuage package signing keys are delivered with other Nuage artifacts.
 See "nuage-package-signing-keys-*.tar.gz".
 Mellanox signing keys can be found on their website.
             Make sure to copy GPG-Key file(s) to the same folder as "nuage_overcloud_full_patch.py" patching script directory.
   * RepoFile(required) is the name of the repository hosting the RPMs required for patching.

+        Note:
+           Make sure to place repo file in the same folder as "nuage_overcloud_full_patch.py" patching script directory.

     **we are providing RepoFile exmaple `nuage_ospd13.repo.sample`**

     **RepoFile can contain multiple repos.
 Please read following for more information about the repos in RepoFile:**

-        [nuage] repo should have: ( We recommend user to enable this repo "enabled=1" by default as below packages will be installed via this repo) nuage-puppet-modules
+        [nuage] repo should have: (We recommend user to enable this repo "enabled=1" by default as below packages will be installed via this repo) nuage-puppet-modules
             selinux-policy-nuage
             nuage-bgp